medialab/xan/docs/cmd/from.md

                            must be given as a getter using the expression language.
 For instance "data" or "_.nodes[0].metadata".

-Text lines options:
+Text lines & raw options:
     -c, --column <name>    Name of the column to create.
-                           [default: line]
+Will default to "line" with -f=txt and "value" with -f=raw.

 Markdown options:
     -n, --nth-table <n>    Select nth table in document, starting at 0.